 - Rhode Island

-It's important to note that, even in duty-to-retreat states, there's usually no duty to retreat from an intruder in your home (and, in some states, your car or place of work).
-These states all adhere to some version of the castle doctrine as well.
+It's important to note that, even in duty to retreat states, there's no duty to retreat from an intruder in your home.